 If the method encounters an overflow (this can result because the parameter values stored are the logarithm of the actual hyperparameters to enforce positivity) or a linear algebra error (occurs when the covariance matrix cannot be inverted, even with additional noise added along the diagonal if adaptive noise was selected), the iteration is skipped.
-If all attempts to find optimal hyperparameters result in an error, then the method raises an exception.
+If all attempts to find optimal hyperparameters result in an error, then the emulator is skipped and the parameters are reset to None.
+By default, a warning will be printed to the console if this occurs for MultiOutputGP fitting, while an error will be raise for GaussianProcess fitting.
+This behavior can be changed to raise an error for MultiOutputGP fitting by passing the kwarg skip_failures=False.
+This default behavior is chosen because MultiOutputGP fitting is often done in a situation where human review of all fit emulators is not possible, so the fitting routine skips over failures and then flags those that failed for further review.